roman-milk/roman-milk.github.io/revenge-nerd.md

  "She's very stubborn," Becky added.
 Although Carrie was her best friend, it always annoyed her that Carrie thought she was always the top dog.

  Brandon, noticing just the slightest hint of resentment from Becky towards his sister, asked, "Do you want me to make Carrie your personal pussy pleaser?"
-Report_Story #2